williamyang98/ViterbiDecoderCpp/README.md

 ## Setup
 - <code>./run_benchmark.exe -c \<id\> -M \<mode\> -L \<input_length\> -T \<total_runs\></code>
+- Benchmark was executed on an Intel i5-7200U connected to battery power and kept at 3.1GHz.
 - 16bit performance was measured with soft decision decoding
 -  8bit performance was measured with hard decision decoding
 - The code that is executed in the same with soft and hard decision decoding.
 Only the soft decision values and renormalisation threshold are different.